jpieles/linux-presentation/text.md

 Before I start with the technical side I have to explain what an Operating System even is.
 An operating system is a system software that manages computer hardware, software resources and provides commons services for Application.
-So the operating system is a software between the computer hardware the the user Applications
+So the operating system is a software between the computer hardware the the user Applications.

 Kernel
 The Kernel is the core of an operating system and provides the drivers in order to run the system.